pentaphobe/LD26/README.md

 		- is a ServerEventHandler and registers with the server
 		- also provides a function for receiving client events
 		- now go delete all that cruft from elsewhere :)
+	- Need end-stage
+	- perhaps add a list of locks for each level set?  eg. stage2 requires stage1 complete
+	- Obviously a level-select screen

+	- eventually:
+		- some kind of barriers
+		- some kind of static enemies with high power
+		- some limiting of shooting range per unit

 ### Notes